 One of the earliest signs of a cataract may be a changing prescription.
-Early lens changes or opacities may not disturb vision, but as the lens continues to become more cloudy, symptoms including blurred vision, sensitivity to light and glare, increased nearsightedness or distorted images it may develop.
+Early lens changes or opacities may not disturb vision, but as the lens continues to become more cloudy, symptoms including blurred vision, sensitivity to light and glare, increased nearsightedness or distorted images may develop.

-Cataract Surgery is one of the safest most commonly performed procedures worldwide and is used to correct the effects above.
-The procedure consists of removing the cloudy natural lens of the eye and replacing it carefully with an intra-ocular lens (IOL).
+Cataract Surgery is one of the safest, most commonly performed procedures worldwide and is used to correct the effects above.
+The procedure consists of the removal of the cloudy natural lens of the eye and replacing it carefully with an intra-ocular lens (IOL).
 The standard IOL’s used for NHS patients will generally compensate for any impairment caused by the cataract, but patients generally need reading glasses for small print etc. Available privately are many other IOL’s to choose from.
 Each has their own characteristics and your choice of lens will have a huge impact on whether glasses will be required after surgery or not.
 To find out more about cataracts and intra-ocular lens options visit our Cataract Surgery page.
 The procedure is performed thousands of times a day and most patients experience little to no pain and return to normal life the day after surgery!

 What do I need to do for my pre-operative consultation?

 If you use soft contact lenses you must refrain from wearing them for one week before your consultation; if you use rigid gas permeable lenses please stop wearing them for 4 weeks before your consultation.
 You should arrange not to drive to and from your consultation as the drops used will blur your vision slightly.
 Make sure that you know any prescription medications that you are taking so you can let your surgeon know in your consultation.

 How do I choose what intra-ocular lens is best for me?